leanswift/leanswift.github.io/Leanswift Sxe and CSD/Pages/usermanual-econnect-sxe-20.3.0.md

 <kbd>
 <img alt ="sales config" src="../../Leanswift Sxe and CSD/Images/sales_config.png"></kbd>

+### Extra fields for Order Creation

+Using this mapping section
+- Extra fields can be sent in Order Creation request.
+- We can also overwrite the existing request values.

+**Magento Field Name **

+Magento Attribute code -  [When entity is Customer/Customer-Billing/Customer-Shipping/Product], Column Name => [When entity is Order],
+XML config path[When the entity is Config-Store/Website/Global] => For example, "econnectSXE/basic_data/order_type"]

+**SX.e Field Name(case sensitive)**
+This is Order creation request’s node/element name
+- ShipVia(SX.e)
+- shipVia(CSD)

+**SX.e Section(case sensitive)**
+This is Order creation request’s section name
+- Initem(SX.e)
+- sxt_itemv4(CSD)

+**Default Value**
+The value given here will only be taken if the entity is chosen as "static"

+**Entity**

+Static => The value provided in "Default Value" will be taken.
+If any existing static value of the Order Request has to be changed then this will be useful.
+No need to specify “Magento Field Name” when choosing this option
+Customer => Values of Customer attributes[Can be custom or default attribute] Customer - Billing => Values of Customer Billing address attributes[Can be custom or default attribute] Customer - Shipping => Values of Customer Shipping address attributes[Can be custom or default attribute] Order => Values of Order Object only
+Product => Values of Product attributes.[Note: We can fetch the product information only from the order items of the order object.
+So, any product attribute(custom or default) can be added but only to the order item section]
+Config - Store, Website, Global => Value will be taken using the configuration path value given in "Magento Field Name" and the chosen entity

 ### Enable order comments

 If set to 'Yes', this enables sending header-level comments [entered in the last step of the Checkout process] for the entire order to M3.